 - Experience working with persons of diverse socio-economic and ethnic backgrounds.

-- Use of personal vehicle for CET business may be necessary in the performance of assigned duties.
+- Use of a personal or company vehicle for Company business may be necessary in the performance of assigned duties such as attending meetings and events, recruiting, transporting students, picking up materials, and running errands.

-CET is an Equal Employment Opportunity employer and it is our policy to be in compliance with all federal, state and local law relative to discrimination in employment.
-CET follows the practice of promoting Equal Employment Opportunity.
+Our Company is an Equal Employment Opportunity employer and it is our policy to be in compliance with all federal, state and local law relative to discrimination in employment.
+Our Company follows the practice of promoting Equal Employment Opportunity.